AI Video Workflow

 5. Package the second run

-Keep the handoff note, failure point, and winning path inside ai video workflow prompt pack so the next operator starts cleaner than the first one did.
+Keep the handoff note, failure point, and winning path inside prompt pack so the next operator starts cleaner than the first one did.

 Examples